Cwm Taf University Health Board moves to Hyper-V environment

-Matt Palmer, head of server management at the health board, said: “From executives to clinicians, everyone relies on networked data to do their work.
-Many applications are mission critical for running our sites so when our storage infrastructure approached the end of its lifecycle we knew we needed to take action and introduce a new IT environment that would improve performance and support continued data growth.”
+As Matt Palmer, head of server management at the health board, explains: “From executives to clinicians, everyone relies on networked data to do their work.
+Many applications are mission critical for running our sites, so when our storage infrastructure approached the end of its lifecycle we knew we needed to take action and introduce a new IT environment that would improve performance and support continued data growth.”

 Richard Rawcliffe, healthcare director at Dell UK, said: “The introduction of data tiering is a smart way for organisations to reduce storage spend.
 Cwm Taf UHB has managed to reduce the amount of data that is stored on highest-end disk storage from 90% to 30% by deploying Dell Compellent, saving the organisation a significant amount of money that can be redirected elsewhere.”

 Cwm Taf UHB has also rolled out Windows Server 2012 with Hyper-V as the server virtualisation software with help from Dell.
 With the IT team busy with day-to-day operations, they needed additional assistance to help with the migration and decided to engage Dell Infrastructure Consulting Services.

 Palmer said: “Knowledge transfer during our move to Hyper-V was excellent.
 It was a good experience and we soon took over the build of our virtual cluster and transferring data to the new environment.”